kragen/dernocua/text/term-rewriting-micro-interpreter.md

 high.
 I’m pretty sure I could squeeze it down a bit more, but probably not below 200 bytes.
 It’s still missing I/O, the reader, and the printer.
-In the process I trimmed down `subst` itself to 20 instructions and 55 bytes.
+In the process I trimmed down `subst` itself to 20 instructions and 55 bytes, then later 22 instructions and 49 bytes.

 Adding an input reading loop cost 49 more bytes of code, plus 4 of data; a printer (untested) cost another 81 bytes.
-Now I'm at 370 bytes of code.
+Now I’m at 370 bytes of code.
 I think all it’s lacking now is a reader, so I’m pretty sure it’ll be under 512 bytes of machine code and data, thus under 1 KiB of executable.
 I’m currently suffering 414 bytes of